 Before I announced anything to customers or staff, I had the website up and the new name finalized.
-It’s great to ask trusted people you respect throughout the process – I did this and am so happy that I did – but if you ask every one you know, you may end up with too many cooks in the kitchen.
+It’s great to ask trusted people you respect throughout the process.
+I did this and am so happy that I did.
+If you ask everyone you know, you may end up with too many cooks in the kitchen.

 Similarly, I think it’s clearer to announce “Our company is now called X” than “What do you think we should be called?” or announcing in advance that the name is changing.
 At least, that’s how it worked in my experience.